Hi. I'm Emma Huvos, and I'm the fourth generation of my family to live at Riverside.

 We dreamed of finding a new purpose for the property that would preserve its beauty and natural value while educating and inspiring others.
 We came up with plenty of ideas, but it never seemed like the right time to take action.
 You know how it is - the most important things are generally also the scariest, and far too often we let the fear win.

 That all changed in 2015, when my partner Greg and I made the decision to relocate to Riverside full time.

 The move meant leaving behind not only my steady job, but also my identity as a young urban professional.
 It was a scary transition, but the alternative - continuing to live a life that felt inauthentic and isolated - was scarier.
 I was tired of feeling disconnected from myself, from my community, and from the natural world.
 It was time for a change.

 So we took the plunge, and now we're here.
 We believe that a better life is possible, and we're doing what we can to live it.
 We look forward to sharing the journey with you.

-Originally purchased in 1942, Riverside has been passed down through four generations of family.
+Originally purchased in 1942, Riverside has been passed down through four generations of the Moulton family.
 The property supported dairy and crop production and housed a family-run machine repair shop before falling into disrepair over the past two decades.